 You can’t see a concussion.
 Signs and symptoms of concussion can show up right after the injury or may not appear or be noticed until days or weeks after the injury.
 If your child reports any symptoms of concussion, or if you notice the symptoms yourself, seek medical attention right away.

 According to Minnesota State Law, all coaches and officials must receive initial training regarding concussions.
-Minnesota Hockey requires coaches to participate in refresher training at least once every year thereafter.
+Minnesota Hockey requires coaches to participate in refresher training once every two years.
 Each coach must complete and provide a certification and acknowledgement form to the association outlining the coach's understanding of his/her responsibilities related to concussion prevention and management prior to participating in any team activities.

 The following are tools that can be used to assess a player if you suspect a concussion.
 These are not diagnostic tools.
 For proper diagnosis, the player should always be seen by a health care professional.